-When you experience pain that radiates from your back down to your legs, the condition is called lumbar radiculopathy, also referred to as sciatica.
+Lumbar radiculopathy is pain that radiates from your back down to your legs.
+The condition is also referred to as sciatica.
 The pain may radiate down one or both legs.
 It may travel down the front, back or side of the leg.
 It may involve the foot and toes, or it may stop anywhere in the leg.

 Sciatica can be quite disabling and is responsible for more than 100 million lost days of work per year.
 Somewhere between 75 percent to 80 percent of adults will experience low back pain at some point in their lives, usually from muscle strain.